thoughtbot/neat/README.md

 ##Why is Neat not fully responsive?
 We believe that a fully responsive framework would depend on Sass 3.2 which is unreleased.
 We want Neat to only depend on a stable version on Sass so until Sass 3.2 is released we will sit in waiting.

-Once released we will work our way to supporting breakpoints.
+Once 3.2 is released we will work our way to supporting breakpoints.

 [View demo]()